tmarois/Filebase/README.md

 ]);

 // DELETE
-// This will delete the current item
+// This will delete the current document
 // This action can not be undone.
 $item->delete();